aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 ```

 By default, ApplicationAssociator will not perform cross-account stack associations with the target Application,
-to avoid introducing deployment failures for accounts which have not been setup for cross-account associations.
+to avoid deployment failures for accounts which have not been setup for cross-account associations.
-To enable cross-account stack associations, make sure all accounts are in the same organization as the account
+To enable cross-account stack associations, make sure all accounts are in the same organization as the
-that owns the target Application and that resource sharing is enabled within the organization.
+target Application's account and that resource sharing is enabled within the organization.
-If you wish to turn turn on cross-account sharing and associations, set the `associateCrossAccountStacks` field to `true`,
+If you wish to turn on cross-account sharing and associations, set the `associateCrossAccountStacks` field to `true`,
 as shown in the example below:

 ```ts